Crash avoided at Paris CDG when pilots lost control of an Air France Boeing 777 and veered off course just before landing

 The chilling exchange between the control tower and the pilot has been published.
 If everything seemed initially to go as planned, with the tower indicating the runway on which to land (26L), one can suddenly hear the panic in the cockpit, while the alarms are activated and the pilot fights to try to regain control of the aircraft.

-Having finally managed to regain control of the aircraft after accelerating, the pilot told the control tower (in French) what had just happened: “We go around, 4,000 feet, we’re going to maintain them, we call you back (…) The plane flew erratically.”
+Having finally managed to regain control of the aircraft after accelerating, the pilot told the control tower (in French) what had just happened: “We go around, 4,000 feet, we’re going to maintain them, we call you back (…) The aeroplane is pretty much going nuts.”

 Eventually, after a go-around, the crew requested runway 27R and managed to land without any further incident.